 Sign up early.
 We plan these courses 4-5 years in advance in order to get prime weeks booked with the lodge.

 Yes, you can take the Lodge Based AST 2+ even if you’ve previously done an AST 2.
-Many students use the Lodge Based AST 2+ in order to really bump up their backcountry skills.
+Students take the Lodge Based AST 2+ in order to learn greater avalanche skills in the setting of a beautiful backcountry lodge.
 Some students have taken the Lodge Based AST2+ two or three times!

 We recommend that you check out a video shot by one of our AST 2 students in 2013: